Sam-0960/Publish-Subscribe-Notification-service/README.md

-Here is a **much stronger GitHub README** that makes your project look **like a real systems / networking project**, not a small college assignment.
-This is the kind of README that actually **impresses recruiters and GitHub viewers**.

-You can directly paste this into **README.md**.

----

 # Socket-Based Publish–Subscribe Messaging System

 A **high-concurrency topic-based messaging server** built using **Python sockets and multithreading**, implementing the **Publish–Subscribe (Pub/Sub) communication model**.